burdorfm/CS121-Project-4/README.md

 for tweaking game settings and modes.
 We even added a mini-game that we call Dodgeball.
 Some of the features are the most fun to play on certain modes, so make sure you explore the menu and the different options.
 Three modes we recommend are classic snake, snake with wrapping, and two player snake with bullets.
 You are also able to mix and match settings to get a fairly wide variety of playing options, so we hope you have fun with it.
+Also, make sure you click ALL of the buttons on the menu.

 Here is a list of some of the things we implemented:
 - status, menu, and win/lose/scoring